FAQs for Parents & Teachers

 How much will this all cost?

-A detailed financial policy will be available that breaks everything down, but essentially there are three obligations: The $40 audition fee, BC tuition/registration fees (currently about $100 per semester or $15 for HS students), and the Member Contribution (sometimes known in the activity as a “tour fee”), which for 2017 is $1800.
-There will be various required and optional fundraising opportunities to help offset these obligations.
+A detailed financial policy will be available that breaks everything down, but essentially there are three obligations: The $40 audition fee, BC tuition/registration fees (currently about $100 per semester or $15 for HS students), and the member contribution (sometimes known in the activity as a “tour fee”), which for 2020 is $1,700.
+There will be various required and optional fundraising opportunities as well as discounts to help offset these obligations.

 Where do the members stay during camps or when traveling to shows?

 Most camps are held at Bakersfield College, and students will stay there overnight, sleep in the gym, and use the locker room facilities.
 They will need to bring their own sleeping bag/air mattress, pillow, and toiletries, shower gear, etc. During overnight camps, students are expected to remain on campus.
 Any exceptions must be approved in advance with the corps director.
 For non-camp rehearsals (including daily rehearsals in the summer), the schedule is designed so local students can stay at home each night.
 People from out of town will need to arrange for off-campus housing (relatives, host family, renting, etc.).
 When on the road in the summer, the corps will stay together at housing sites, and details of the tour and these sites will be available before each trip.